pmunts/muntsos/README.txt

        anyspi.dtbo to all Raspberry Pi kernel releases.
 Upgraded OpenSSH to 8.5p1.
 Upgraded nano to 5.6.1.
 Upgraded the .Net runtime to 5.0.4.
+     * 6 April 2021 -- Upgraded the BeagleBone kernel to 5.4.106.
+Upgraded
+       the Raspberry Pi kernel to 5.10.25.
+Improved support for Internet Connection Sharing in netconfig and sysconfig.

 Quick Setup Instructions for the Impatient